Lt. Cmdr. Richard D. Harvey Named the 2023 Junior Officer of the Year

 |0

 This work, Lt.
 Cmdr.
-Richard D. Harvey Named the 2023 Junior Officer of the Year, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Richard D. Harvey Named the 2023 Junior Officer of the Year, by Cherish Gilmore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.